quicwg/wg-materials/ietf103/minutes.md

 Christian: Definitely includes servers.
 Both.

+Marten Seemann: For p2p applications there's no real distinction between client and server.
+It must be possible for both sides to opt-out unilaterally.

 Sanjay: There was discussion about how to specify that you must spin..

 Lars: This eliminates the possibility to "must spin".